sufengniu/RefGPT/README_EN.md

 Factual accuracy remains a prominent challenge for ChatGPT and its replicas, such as the Llama family.
 It's widely accepted that enhancing both the volume and quality of factual information during the fine-tuning process consistently results in improved factual correctness.
 However, relying on human experts to create multi-turn question and answer content can be costly and time-consuming.

-To address this issue, we introduce a cost-effective method called *RedGPT*, which generates a vast amount of high-quality multi-turn Q&A content.
-We have developed a dataset called *RedGPT-Dataset* to showcase our approach.
-Our initial release, *RedGPT-Dataset-V1-CN*, offers 50,000 Chinese multi-turn dialogues.
+To address this issue, we introduce a cost-effective method called *RefGPT*, which generates a vast amount of high-quality multi-turn Q&A content.
+We have developed a dataset called *RefGPT-Dataset* to showcase our approach.
+Our initial release, *ReGPT-Dataset-V1-CN*, offers 50,000 Chinese multi-turn dialogues.